 Your business name should clearly sell your products.
 Try to include at least two words in your name.
 For instance, if you name your business Myntra, no one would know what you are selling.
 A single worded name cannot be a benefit unless you are a superstar already.
 So, choose something like, ‘MyntraClothing’ or ‘Myntra Tools’ or ‘Myntra Hair Essentials’.
 You can also include your family name, especially in smaller communities,as it adds value to your business.

-Step 5: Decide Your Channel and Choose Store Location
+Step 5: Decide Your Channel And Choose Store Location

-Picking the right channel to sell your products is a challenge in itself today, especially with internet bringing in evolution for businesses.
+Picking the right channel to sell your products is a challenge in itself today, especially with the internet bringing in evolution for businesses.
 It is also an art and a science.
 You should know whether your products could be sold better online better or through a brick or mortar store, or both.
 Your marketing strategies should also coincide with the choice of your channel.

 Today, all customers expect omnipresence from their sellers, as in engage, and buy products and services in multiple ways.
 There is social media, a website, e-commerce platform and of course physical store for channels.
 You have to decide early on your journey what channels you will use to engage your customers and create a strong brand identity.

 While you consider this, you should simultaneously search for the perfect location for your retail store.
 The location you choose will have a major impact on your shop’s operation, right from the price to the number of customers visiting.